Galois descent for the gonality of curves: Rational Normal Scrolls under base extension

-\begin{pf} The quadratic case is elementary, and we leave it to the reader.
+\begin{exmp} The hypothesis on the characteristic in the first part of the theorem can not be dropped: let $k=\bF_2(s)$ be the field of rational functions over the finite field $\bF_2$.
+The quadric $xy+z^2+st^2=0$ in $\bP^3$ is a potential scroll which is not a scroll over $\ksep$. \end{exmp}

+\begin{pf} The quadratic cases are classical, but we will give some indications.
+If $e=2$, then the rank is $3$ or $4$.
+The rank $3$ case corresponds to cones over conics, and they are scrolls if and only if the conic has a point.
+The assertions in (2) are then easy.
+If the rank is 4, then it is a cone over a quadric in $\bP^3$.
+If the characteristic is not 2, the quadric can be diagonalized, so we can suppose it is given by an equation of the form for some $a_i\in K$ for $0\le i\le 3$ with $a_0a_1a_2a_3\ne 0$.
+The quadric is an scroll if and only if a change of variables can be made to get the equation $Y_0Y_1-Y_2Y_3$, and this can be done for example over the quadratic or biquadratic extension $L=K(\sqrt{a_0a_1},\sqrt{a_2a_3})$.

 Assume that $e>2$ and $S$ is nonsingular (which is not restrictive, as $S$ is always a cone over a nonsingular potential rational normal scroll).

+Consider the divisor class $[R']=[K]+d[H]$.
+By lemma \ref{canonic-scroll}, after base change to a field $L$ over which $S$ is a rational normal scroll, $[R']$ equals $(e-2)$ times the class of a fiber of the structural map $\pi$.
+Therefore $\dim H^0(S,\cO_S(R'))=e-1$, and the linear system $|R'|$ determines a morphism $S\rightarrow \bP^{e-2}$ whose image is a genus zero curve $D$ (which becomes a rational normal curve over $L$).

-Let $f:S\rightarrow D$ be the morphism to a genus zero curve induced by the structural pencil.
-If $L/k$ is an extension where $D$ has points, the fiber over any $L$-point of $D$ is a linear space of codimension 1 in $S_L$; thus for every degree 2 extension where $D$ has points, $S_L$ is a rational normal scroll.
+If $L/k$ is any extension where $D$ has points, the fiber over any $L$-point of $D$ is a linear space of codimension 1 in $S_L$; thus for every degree 2 extension where $D$ has points, $S_L$ is a rational normal scroll, and there are such extensions $L/k$ which are Galois.

 If $S(k)\ne \emptyset$ then obviously $D$ has $k$-rational points in $f(S(k))$, so $S$ is a rational normal scroll, which proves $\eqref{pt}\Rightarrow\eqref{rns}$; and obviously, $\eqref{rns}\Rightarrow\eqref{sbsp}\Rightarrow\eqref{pt}$.